jtart/react-universal-app/README.md

 ## Philosophy

-Next.JS, After.JS, etc, are great libraries for creating a Universal React application.
-However, the differing ways they handle routing/data fetching, and their points of flexibility, just aren't for me.

-uni provides a very familiar interface for data fetching.
-However, uni makes a distinction between data fetching and components, and defines data fetching alongside route configuration.
-This provides a concise implementation; introducing a seperation of concerns and agnosticism between route configuration/data fetching and components, while having an implicit benefit of reducing the barrier to entry for newer React developers.
+uni aims to provide an agnosticism between routing/data-fetching and components.
+It defines data-fetching alongside route configuration, which provides a concise implementation and a clear seperation of concerns.
+This also reduces the barrier to entry for newer React developers.
 Your React components are just React components.

-uni is unopinionated and flexible.
-It gives a consumer the ability to plugin any library they please to their React application with comparate ease and without feeling like they are overriding the core mechanics of uni.
+uni aims to be unopinionated and flexible.
+It provides sensible interfaces for wrapping uni, which gives you the ability to plugin any library you want to extend your React application with comparate ease, and without feeling like you are overriding the core mechanics of uni.

+uni aims to be as small as possible.
+It provides just the right out of scaffolding needed to get your SPA with Universal React components out the door, without making a big impact on your bundle size.

 ## Getting Started